krdav/Aspartate-sensor/README.md

 Experiments were performed as either "temporal" (Figure 2 in manuscript) or "steady-state" (Figure 3 in manuscript).
 With temporal experiments tracking sensor signal over time after a pertubation, and steady-state experiments correlating sensor signal with LCMS determined aspartate concentration after a pertubation has reached a near steady-state level of sensor signal.

-Temporal data is analyzed and plotted here:
+Temporal data is read, analyzed and plotted here:
 `temporal_signal.ipynb`

-Steady-state data is analyzed and plotted here:
+Steady-state data is read, analyzed and plotted here:
 `steady-state_conc.ipynb`

 For LCMS based amino acid quantification, isotope dilution was used and calibration curves generated.
 These calibration curves are plotted here: